zhenduow/ZeroshotCQGen/README.md

 Source for the paper "Zero-shot Clarifying Question Generation for Conversational Search"

 ## Package requirements (recommended versions).
-`pip install -r requirements.txt`
+* `pip install -r requirements.txt`
-Get neurologic decoding package from https://github.com/GXimingLu/neurologic_decoding
+* Download neurologic decoding package from https://github.com/GXimingLu/neurologic_decoding

 ## How to use
 Follow the `zeroshotcqgen.ipynb.`